 Does nothing alarm these women or am I just neurotic?
 The answer is both.
 I wish I’d known better.
 I would have avoided this altogether and just lived with the lotus.

-Speaking of masochism, today I thought I’d change things up by going to the fancy restaurant across the street from my apartment instead of my usual haunt, the cafe by my gym.
-While I can’t vouch for their food, I occasionally stop by to have a coffee, do some writing, and admire the atmosphere.
+Speaking of masochism, today I thought I’d change things up by going to the fancy restaurant across the street from my apartment instead of my usual haunt, the coffee shop by my gym.
 Like many other hip Brooklyn establishments the space has been decorated with an assortment of found objects.
 But unlike most places aiming to achieve the aesthetic by stocking up at a Pier 1 Imports, these folks seem to have actually found their objects.

-The bathroom features a menagerie of thrift store bric-a-brac like a spread from an I-Spy book: an old sewing machine, a pair of roller skates, hanging dried roses, framed butterflies, vintage gardening books, and an oyster tin repurposed to serve as the garbage can.
+The bathroom features a menagerie of thrifted bric-a-brac like a spread from an I-Spy book: an old sewing machine, a pair of roller skates, hanging dried roses, framed butterflies, vintage gardening books, and an oyster tin repurposed to serve as the garbage can.

 This effect takes a thoughtful eye to achieve and to their credit, they’ve done a beautiful job.
 So to their detriment, or perhaps quite fittingly, they’ve staffed the place with bored, bitchy millennials.
 It is now noon on a Sunday, which means that if you aren’t here to stay for brunch, then surely you are a masochist.